decretist/Dissertation/Chapter0/chapter0.md

 sure I did something very useful with the money".

-From September 2007 to May 2009, I was a student in the History of Christianity MAR program at Yale Divinity School.
+From September 2007 to May 2009, I was a student in the History of Christianity master's program at Yale Divinity School.
 Among the courses I took was a one on Latin Paleography that Richard and Mary Rouse of UCLA taught in the Beinecke Rare Book and Manuscript Library.
 Although I had a general interest in applying my computing background